hegusung/WebHashcat/README.md

 WebHashcat is a very simple but efficient web interface for hashcat password cracking tool.
 It hash the following features:
 * Distributed cracking sessions between multiple server (you only need to install HashcatNode on the remote server)
-* Cracked hashes are displayed as soon as they are cracked
+* Cracked hashes are displayed almost as soon as they are cracked
 * Analytics

 Currently WebHashcat supports rule-based and mask-based attack mode